chenglou/code-snippets/README.md

-Code for the first questions of Facebook Hacker Cup 2013.
+# Code Snippets
+Never lose a piece of thought!